sriramab/gamamanual/WikiOnly/NewVersionChanges.md

  * Changing simulation names is reflected in their display titles (and it can be dynamic)

 * Error view
+ * Much faster (up to 100x !) display of errors
+ * Contextual menu to copy the text of errors to clipboard or open the editor on it

 * Console
  * Interactive console allows to directly interact with agents (experiments, simulations and any agent) and get a direct feedback on the impact of code execution using a new interpreter integrated with the console.